schlepfilter/nodp/doc/Intro.md

    closing-click-1-event: ------------c----->
 closing-count-1-behavior: 000000000000011111>

 Now we can combine behaviors using `lift-a`.
-We can lift a function and call it on response-behavior and closing-count-1-behavior, so that whenever the 'close 1' button is clicked, we get the latest response emitted and produce a new value of user.
+We can lift a function and call it on `response-behavior` and `closing-count-1-behavior`, so that whenever the 'close 1' button is clicked, we get the latest response emitted and produce a new value of user.

 ```
 (def user-1-behavior